 During the 2020-2024 funding phase, the programme aims to establish research priorities on topics relating to the 2030 Agenda for Sustainable Development at the participating higher education institutions.
 Another programme objective is for German higher education institutions to acquire expertise in development cooperation and for development-related networks to be established between the participating higher education institutions with the involvement of extramural actors.
 Furthermore, the programme aims to provide graduates with excellent qualification and to integrate graduates in the labour market.

 The following projects are being funded under the exceed programme:

-In the first phase of the programme, the exchange of international academics and visiting lecturers led to wide-ranging research collaboration and the internationalisation of teaching at the participating institutions.
-New or optimised curricula and modules that focus on regional needs improved the quality of teaching sustainably.
+In the funding phase of the exceed programme from 2015 to 2019, the exchange between international researchers and guest lecturers gave rise to diverse research collaborations and the internationalisation of teaching at the participating institutions.
+New or optimised curricula and modules based on the current state of science and with a focus on regional needs sustainably improved the quality of teaching.

-Events ranging from workshops to international conferences have enriched academic exchange in the last few years and have steadily increased awareness of the exceed networks.
+Events ranging from workshops to international conferences have enriched scientific exchange in recent years and continuously raised the profile of the exceed networks.

 Numerous graduates were able to obtain excellent scientific qualifications during the last funding phase of the exceed programme.
 The programme has addressed equal opportunities and the advancement of women, who are considered particularly disadvantaged in various partner countries.
 Numerous research and publications have also been produced with a focus on topics relating to the 2030 Agenda for Sustainable Development